icgrp/bert/docs/embedded/bsp.md

 the bsp libraries. **IF NOT, DO WHAT?**  You will see cross compiler output in the 'Console' window as the BSP is regenerated.

 AMD: *this is one point where I keep getting hung up.
-TO me, the OS GUI is shell.
-So when you say "copy files", I go to the comand line.
+To me, the OS GUI is shell.
+So when you say "copy files", I go to the comand line and use cp.
 So, I copy the files.
 Then I don't know what to do about PASTE.
 How do I paste?
  But, then I finally realize you mean bring up some file browser, select/copy the files there to paste into SDK.  ...and that's probably